Tasmania's flora, fauna and geology: Australia

 Bruny Island is an untouched wilderness that is classified as an Important Bird Area due to its abundance of endangered and endemic bird species.

-Today you will focus on photography within 1,500- acre private wildlife property “Inala”.
+Today you will focus on photography within the more than 600-hectare private wildlife property Inala.
 A range of platforms and bird-hides have been erected around the property at strategic wildlife spots to maximise your chances of seeing and photographing a range of mammals and birdlife.
 This will include a visit to the raptor photography hide, where a range of species including the endangered grey goshawk (white morph), swamp harrier, brown goshawk, white-bellied sea-eagle (also a threatened species in Tasmania) and brown falcon regularly visit.
 If you are really lucky, the endangered Tasmanian form of Wedge-tailed eagle will also call in.

 You will also visit a purpose-built 4m platform where you can view and photograph one of Australia’s smallest and rarest birds, the endangered forty-spotted pardalote.